 If both the Drop to POLR and the competitive request (MVI or Switch) are scheduled for the same or a prior date, then ERCOT sends the 814_08 to cancel the Drop to POLR.

-TDSP completes the Competitive Switch and sends the 867_03F and 867_04 to ERCOT containing the effectuating date.
-Note: the 810_02 Invoices will be suppressed by the TDSPs.
+TDSP completes the Competitive Switch and sends the 867_03F or the867_04 to ERCOT containing the effectuating date.
+Note: the 867_02 and 810_02 Invoices will be suppressed by the TDSPs.